33 Real Christmas Gifts for 14 Year Old Boys

 Portable Ping Pong Set with Retractable Net

-Why we like it: Transforms dining tables into tournament arenas
+Why I like it: Transforms dining tables into tournament arenas

 I bought this after watching my son challenge his grandfather to ping pong at Thanksgiving.
 Our dining table became their arena three nights running.
 The net clamps tight; paddles bounce true.
 Even homework breaks turned competitive.